sensorfleet/sensorfleet.github.io/_posts/2021-08-04-Streaming-events-from-SensorFleet-to-Elastic-Stack-or-Azure-Sentinel.md

 Next we will configure your SIEM HTTP input.
 This part assumes that you run a Logstash instance next to ElasticSearch for receiving the events.

 The relevant part for your receiver Logstash configuration.

-This configuration will typically go to /etc/logstash/conf.d/something.conf, or similar, depending on your Logstash installation and Linux distribution used.
+This configuration will typically go to /etc/logstash/conf.d/something.conf, actual filename depending on your Logstash installation.

     input {
       http {